Table of Contents

 Key Takeaways

-- Understanding your credit score is vital, as scores in the 700s often yield the best mortgage offers.
+- Knowing your credit score is key; scores in the 700s usually get the best mortgage deals.

-- Working with a knowledgeable mortgage broker can provide invaluable support through the loan application journey.
+- Teaming up with a skilled mortgage broker can guide you through the loan application and help you find the right fit.

 Understanding Mortgage Qualification Criteria